elahehrashedi/MPI_Prime_MST/readme.txt

-# Prim Minimum Spanning Tree using MPI

-In this program,  Prim MST is implemented using MPI.
+In this program,  Prim MST is implemented.

 jobscript2 and jobscript4 and jobscript8 include 2 and 4 and 8 processors.

-The path for files is set to "/MST/" inside the code, and the mpicc address is set to "/wsu/apps/gnu-4.4.7/openmpi/openmpi-1.8.8/bin/mpicc".
+The path for files is set to "/wsu/home/fp/fp06/fp0634/hw6/" inside the code.

 Matrix.txt includes the size of vertices plus the adjacncy matrix.
 Here I used 1000 as infinity number. the adjacancy matrix is only upper triangle if Matrix,.txt only includes the size of vertices, then the algorithm generates the adjacancy matrix randomly.